-Ten years after the great composer had died, his body was to be transferred to a grand tomb, befitting his status as a musical genius.
-But when they opened the grave… the head was missing.
-Find out more in the very first episode of our brand-new podcast, Case Notes
+10 years after Joseph Haydn died, his body was to be transferred to a grand tomb, befitting his status as a musical genius.
+But when the grave was opened… the head was missing.

 When he died in June 1809 there was a great outpouring of public grief.
 But at the time, Vienna was at war and there was no time to properly honour the great man.
 He was buried quickly in a cemetery on the outskirts of Vienna.

 10 years passed.
 Someone reminded Haydn’s employer, Prince Esterházy, that he’d promised to give Haydn a more fitting tomb.

 Arrangements were made.
 A large marble tomb was ordered and in 1820 the Prince watched while gravediggers lifted the composer’s grave to the surface.

 They opened the coffin.

 And the Prince was met with the sight of an empty powdered wig where Haydn’s head had been.
 The skull was missing…